 Hint: start introducing little bits of extra treats when your cats are kittens.
 Kittens tend to be more adventurous, while cats are often a bit suspicious of new foods.
 If your cat is already an adult, fear not; you can still introduce new foods, it may just take a bit of perseverance.
 Experiment with a few different options and try offering them to your cat more than once before declaring the cat not a fan of a particular food.

 Heart is a rich source of digestible protein but is also high in fat, so reserve this as a special-occasion treat.
 Feed beef heart boiled or baked and store the remainder, cooked, in the freezer for easy treats-on-hand.
 It can also be thinly sliced and dehydrated for a chewy teeth cleaning treat.

 Although not a commonly considered a “people food” in North America, chicken and duck feet are widely eaten in Asia.
 But it’s not just a dim sum favourite; some cats love the crunchy texture of chicken/duck feet.
-The feet can be found dehydrated in some pet stores or can be fed fresh—try your butcher or local Asian supermarket (rinse them before feeding raw).
+Find dehydrated chicken feet to feed your cat(found in some pet stores) or feed them fresh—try your butcher or local Asian supermarket (rinse them before feeding raw).
 As with anything containing bone, there is the risk of damage to the esophagus or stomach, so if your cat looks to want to eat the feet whole, chop the feet into smaller pieces.
 Bonus: the raw bones can help keep your cat’s teeth clean.

 Do note: raw meat products can contain a variety of serious pathogens so make sure you handle raw meat with caution and do not feed to very young kittens or old cats or to cats taking immunosuppressive drugs (ie prednisolone, cyclosporine, etc.) If your cat is on these medications, it’s best to talk to your vet before feeding raw meat of any kind.